Update: Good news for UK users who've been waiting patiently for Google WiFi, as it is now available to buy.

 Within 13 feet/3.96 meters; three plaster walls: 8.8 MB/s

-We’ve seen as impressive of, if not better, performance from the Google Wifi system as we have Netgear Orbi.
-Google Wifi draws the absolute most of our 100Mbps Wi-Fi service that we’ve seen any router able to, but can do so from every room of our, albeit small, house.
+We’ve seen just as impressive, if not better, performance from the Google Wifi system as we have Netgear Orbi.
+Google Wifi draws the absolute most from our 100Mbps Wi-Fi service that we’ve seen any router able to, but can do so from every room of our, albeit small, house.

 We’ve been able to stream 4K video through Netflix to our Roku Premiere in the basement as well as we’ve been able to play Overwatch in the office where the modem is located: without issue.
 Wi-Fi mesh systems like Google Wifi aren’t focused so much about throughput as they are coverage, but this product delivers regardless.